 Several sequels followed both Frankenstein and Dracula.
 Between 1958 and 1974, Hammer Films released six sequels to the Curse of Frankenstein.
 A total of eight sequels would follow the Horror of Dracula with the final one hitting theatres in 1974.
 Across these franchises, Cushing and Lee would come and go.
 Hammer Films sent its Dracula to the 1970’s in two sequels.
 Another sequel mixed vampires and Kung Fu.
 The quality of some of these sequels never met the heights of the originals, but it’s hard to argue that they weren’t successful ventures for Hammer.

 A Hallmark of Classic British Horror

-After 60 years, the Horror of Dracula remains a classic in the genre and a beautiful example of a style of gothic horror not seen enough today.
-From its lush settings and costume design to its gloriously cinematic score, the Horror of Dracula is perfectly illustrative of the brand of horror that made Hammer Films a genre heavyweight for over a decade.
+After 60 years, the Horror of Dracula remains a classic in the genre.
+It’s a beautiful example gothic horror not seen enough today.
+From lush settings and costume design to its gloriously cinematic score, the Horror of Dracula is perfectly illustrative of Hammer’s brand of horror.